Abhi-AD/Snake_Game/README.md

 # Snake_Game
-Simple snake game in JQuery for this code
+Simple snake game in JQuery for this code.